-Every year, we sponsor the delightful Party in the Park.
-Organised by the De Beauvoir Association, and open to all, the event resembles a traditional village fete and takes place in early July on De Beauvoir Square.
-With a particular emphasis on bringing the children of the area together, there is often activities such as face painting, a bouncy castle, magician, craft activities, games as well as tombolas, music, barbecues and so on.
+Each summer The Benyon Estate is proud to sponsor the Party in the Park which is organised by the De Beauvoir Association, and open to all.
+The event, which is similar to a traditional village fete, takes place in early July on De Beauvoir Square with a focus on activities for children including face painting, a bouncy castle, a magician, craft activities, games, tombolas, music and barbecues.

 The Benyon Estate is proud to be supporting the excellent educational opportunities now available in Hackney.
 We are currently in a joint partnership with the Education Funding Agency to build a new school building for Hackney New Primary School, a two-form entry (50 students in each year group) school which feeds into Hackney New School.
 The students, who are currently based in temporary classrooms, will be moving into their new school in September 2018.

 To keep up to date with further developments, click here.

 Cycling is one of the favourite modes of transport within De Beauvoir Town.
 There is direct access along London’s Cycle Superhighway Route 1 (CS1) to Liverpool Street.
 Many of the streets are closed to vehicular traffic and we have the one-stop shop Micycle on Southgate Road to cater to all cyclists’ needs.

 Train: There are three train stations within an easy distance: Haggerston Overground (direct to Canada Water in 15 minutes or, via Highbury & Islington to Oxford Circus, 26 minutes); Dalston Junction Overground (direct to Canada Water in 18 minutes, or via Highbury & Islington to Oxford Circus, 25 mins) & Essex Road Station (direct to Moorgate, 7 minutes).